 - Do not tighten the cord to the point where it could cause irritation or pull the toes up too far.

 - Do not leave the NKTS on your pet for extended periods of time.
 It’s designed to be a short term training tool.
 NKTS should be used for 2-5 minute at the beginning of a walk and then removed.
 Misuse or extended wear beyond manufacture recommendations may lead to injury of the paw.

-- Softest part of fleece pad should always be touching dog’s skin with touch fastener edge pointing away from dog’s paw.
+- Softest part of the fleece pad should always be touching the dog’s skin with touch fastener edge pointing away from dog’s paw.

 - Placement of any brace, wrap or support on your pet may cause them to kick leg or paw trying to remove product.

-- Do not leave the NKTS on pet unattended.
+- Do not leave the NKTS on a pet unattended

 Professional Usage Instructions